scworker/scworker/README.md

 - 👀 I’m interested
 - 🌱 I’m current
 - 💞️ I’m looking
-- 📫 How to reach me scrapCluste@pm.me
+- 📫 How to reach me scrapCluster@protonmail.com

 <!---
 scworker/scworker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.